 where the left-most map is given by applying the functor $\pi_1^s$, and the right-most map is given by applying the functor $\pi_1^{\aone}$.
 The map in the middle is a bijection since $G$ is strongly $\aone$-invariant, and the Postnikov tower ({\em cf.} \cite[3.10.1]{ADExcision}) can be used to show that both the left-most and right-most maps are bijections; this observation establishes adjointness.

 Now, any functor that {\em is} a left adjoint preserves small colimits (see \cite[V.5]{MacLane}).
-The category of presheaves of groups on $\Sm_k$ admits {\em finite} colimits (defined sectionwise).
-Since sheafification is a left adjoint, it follows that ${\mathcal Gr}_k$ admits all finite colimits.
-Finally, using the fact that the functor $H \mapsto \pi_1^{\aone}(BH)$ is a left adjoint, we deduce that ${\mathcal Gr}^{\aone}_k$ admits all finite colimits. \end{proof}
+The category of presheaves of groups on $\Sm_k$ admits small colimits (defined sectionwise).
+Since sheafification is a left adjoint, it follows that ${\mathcal Gr}_k$ admits all small colimits.
+Finally, using the fact that the functor $H \mapsto \pi_1^{\aone}(BH)$ is a left adjoint, we deduce that ${\mathcal Gr}^{\aone}_k$ admits all small colimits. \end{proof}

 \begin{defn} Given a diagram of strongly $\aone$-invariant sheaves of groups of the form

 we write $G_1 \star_H^{\aone} G_2$ for the colimit of this diagram computed in ${\mathcal Gr}^{\aone}_k$.
 Precisely, $G_1 \star_H^{\aone} G_2$ is the strongly $\aone$-invariant sheaf of groups $\pi_1^{\aone}(B(G_1 \star_H G_2))$, where $G_1 \star_H G_2$ is the pushout computed in the category ${\mathcal Gr}_k$.
 We refer to $G_1 \star_H^{\aone} G_2$ as the {\em sum of $G_1$ and $G_2$ amalgamated over $H$}, or, if $H$ is trivial, as the {\em amalgamated sum of $G_1$ and $G_2$} (where in both cases strong $\aone$-invariance is understood). \end{defn}